SilvanaJ90/behacker_test/README.md

     - expose all your objects stored via a JSON web interface
     - manipulate your objects via a RESTful API

+    The api is documented, you can access it through the following link http://127.0.0.1:5001/apidocs/

 ![This is an image](https://github.com/SilvanaJ90/bh_profile/blob/main/img/api.png)